MaShisongLab/t/README.md

 Below we describe the detailed procedure to create the Arabidopsis predictor.
 The procedure can be adapted to analyze other custom gene expression data.

-#### a.
-Obtain the Arabidopsis gene expression matrix
+#### A. Obtain the Arabidopsis gene expression matrix
 Download two matrices `At.matrix.demo.h5` and `At.matrix.full.h5` from [Figshare](https://figshare.com/s/0c838ad4ef6a764daf53) (https://figshare.com/s/0c838ad4ef6a764daf53) , and place them within the <b>home folder of the EXPLICIT package </b>.
-We parpared these two matrices by compiling publically avaiable RNA-Seq datasets from NCBI, and used them to train the Arabidopsis predictor. `At.matrix.full.h5` is a full matrix with 24545 samples, while `At.matrix.demo.h5` has 5000 randomly selected samples from the full matrix. <i>We recommend to work with the smaller matrix `At.matrix.demon.h5` first</i>, as it requires less computational resources.
+We prepared these two matrices by compiling publically available RNA-Seq datasets from NCBI, and used them to train the Arabidopsis predictor. `At.matrix.full.h5` is a full matrix with 24545 samples, while `At.matrix.demo.h5` has 5000 randomly selected samples from the full matrix. <i>We recommend to work with the smaller matrix `At.matrix.demon.h5` first</i>, as it requires less computational resources.
 Both matrices are saved in hdf5 file format, with the following data structure.
 Note that both files also contain an additional matrix with independent samples for validation.
 ```bash
 At.matrix.demo.h5
 ├─expression_log2cpm  		(5000 samples [row] X 38194 genes [column])